raylutz/daffodil/README.md

 2. When performing .apply() or .reduce() operations to avoid processing extraneous columns.
 4. When creating a report and only including some columns in the report

-In these cases, the columns to be included can be expressed explicitly.
-When selecting columns, a transposition can be performed for free, if `flip=True` is indicated.
+In these cases, the columns to be included can be expressed explicitly, rather then modifying the array by dropping them.

+Nevertheless, these operations are provided.
+When selecting/dropping columns, a transposition can be performed for free, if `flip=True` is indicated.

-Other column operations such as statistics are not as performant but in those cases when many operations are required, the appropriate portion of the array can be ported to NumPy, Pandas, or any other dataframe package.
+Other column operations such as statistics are not as performant as column-based packages but in those cases when many operations are required, the appropriate portion of the array can be ported to NumPy, Pandas, or any other dataframe package.

 ## Common Usage Pattern

 One common usage pattern allows iteration over the rows and appending to another instance.
 For example:

-        # read csv file into 2-d array, handling column headers and unflattening
+        # read csv file into 2-D array, handling column headers and unflattening
         my_daf = Pydf.from_csv(file_path, unflatten=True)

-        # create a new table to be built as we scan the input.
+        # create a new (empty) table to be built as we scan the input.
         new_daf = Pydf()

         # scan the input my_daf row by row and construct the output.
 Pandas can't do this efficiently.